cycle/docs/advanced/daemonizing.md

 > You can combine `clone` and `reset` in order to create separate ORM instance for batch operations but keep all already loaded entities intact.

 ## Handling Exceptions
 In some cases, you might experience the connection drop to your database.
-If the disconnect happens outside of the transaction, Spiral\Database will attempt to automatically reconnect.
-However, connection issues during the transaction will throw a `Spiral\Database\Exception\DatabaseException` (more specifically `Spiral\Database\Exception\Statement\ConnectionException`).
+If the disconnect happens outside of the transaction, Cycle\Database will attempt to automatically reconnect.
+However, connection issues during the transaction will throw a `Cycle\Database\Exception\DatabaseException` (more specifically `Cycle\Database\Exception\Statement\ConnectionException`).

 Failures in the transaction would not affect ORM Heap (EntityManager).
 But the transaction will be clean.
 You can reassemble the transaction and try again.